ishrut/rotary-permutator/README.md

 ## Examples

-To generate permutations from a list of chars and a given size of permuations:
+To generate permutations from a list of chars and a given size of permutations:
 ```rust
 use rotary_permutator::CharRotor;